-- Indicate other authors' thinking, ideas and content as such - Insert references directly at the relevant point in the text (not just at the end of the paragraph) - " Attribute specific figures clearly to the relevant source - " Always specifically reference any studies referred to (exception: secondary quotations) - We use a property of the exact page number With a reference to the exact page number - Include page numbers in references where text is very similar to the original source text - " References to illustrations, tables, graphics and formulas must include the exact page number (where appropriate, provide the original number of the illustration, table, graphic or formula) - Proper numbering of illustrations, tables, graphics and formulas - Make reference to changes made to illustrations, tables and graphics (e.g. adapted from, amended from, based on), and obtain a licence for modification of the illustration, etc. from the publisher/rights holder - Permission to use the source and the publisher's declaration of consent (evidenced by e.g. the invoice number, licence number and date of approval) must be obtained and included in the thesis, e.g. in the list of illustrations or next to the illustration in question - For assistance with obtaining approval, visit www.copyright.com - Where applicable, state the research project within which the thesis is being written - " List publications where the thesis or part of the thesis has previously appeared (e.g. poster presentations, abstracts), reformulate texts taken from such publications, and reference relevant parts of the publications, including exact page numbers - Methods section: use your own words as far as possible - do not copy and paste from published works or other degree/doctoral theses
+- " References to illustrations, tables, graphics and formulas must include the exact page number (where appropriate, provide the original number of the illustration, table, graphic or formula) - " Illustrations, tables, graphics and formulas must be numbered properly - " Changes made to illustrations, tables and graphics must be referenced (e.g. adapted from, modified from, etc.), and a licence for modification of the illustration, etc. obtained from the publisher/rights holder - Source reference and the publisher's declaration of consent (evidenced by e.g. the invoice number, licence number and date of approval) must be obtained and included in the thesis, e.g. in the list of illustrations or next to the illustration in question - Website for obtaining approval: www.copyright.com - Where applicable, the research project within which the thesis is being written must be mentioned - Publications where the thesis or part of the thesis has previously appeared (e.g. poster presentations, abstracts), must be listed, texts taken from such publications reformulated, and relevant parts of the publications referenced, including exact page numbers - Methods section: the supervisee must use their own words as far as possible - texts must not be copied and pasted from published works or other degree/ doctoral theses - " Al usage must be indicated, prompts and Al output must be saved and documented using a table of tools used and the degree of revision described